Cryptographic Storage Cheat Sheet

 Rule - Under PCI DSS requirement 3, you must protect cardholder data

 The Payment Card Industry (PCI) Data Security Standard (DSS) was developed to encourage and enhance cardholder data security and facilitate the broad adoption of consistent data security measures globally.
 The standard was introduced in 2005 and replaced individual compliance standards from Visa, Mastercard, Amex, JCB and Diners.
-The current version of the standard is 2.0 and was initialized on January 1, 2011.
+The current version of the standard is 3.1 and was published in April, 2015.

 PCI DSS requirement 3 covers secure storage of credit card data.
 This requirement covers several aspects of secure storage including the data you must never store but we are covering Cryptographic Storage which is covered in requirements 3.4, 3.5 and 3.6 as you can see below: